About Lydia Place

 Minimum Qualifications:

-- Experience working with diverse groups of people
+- Experience working with a diverse groups of people

 - Completion of background investigation that includes social security verification, professional reference checks, and a federal criminal background investigation